2 Kings 16

 2 Kings 16:1-4A King Who Does Evil

 1In the seventeenth year of Pekah the son of Remaliah Ahaz the son of Jotham king of Judah began to reign.
-2Twenty years old was Ahaz when he began to reign, and reigned sixteen years in Jerusalem: and he did not that which was right in the sight of the Lord his God, like David his father.
-3But he walked in the way of the kings of Israel, yea, and made his son to pass through the fire, according to the abominations of the heathen, whom the Lord cast out from before the children of Israel.
+2Twenty years old was Ahaz when he began to reign, and reigned sixteen years in Jerusalem, and did not that which was right in the sight of the LORD his God, like David his father.
+3But he walked in the way of the kings of Israel, yea, and made his son to pass through the fire, according to the abominations of the heathen, whom the LORD cast out from before the children of Israel.
 4And he sacrificed and burnt incense in the high places, and on the hills, and under every green tree.

 Ahaz commits his own son to the fire - a practice associated with worship of Molech, a Canaanite deity to whom children were sacrificed.
-This is not mere religious confusion.
-This is the crossing of a terrible line.
+This is the crossing of a terrible line, far past religious confusion.
 The king of God's people is now burning his own child as an offering to false gods.
 The text says he does this "according to the abominations of the heathen, whom the Lord cast out" - Ahaz is walking in the ways of the very nations God removed from the land, the very nations whose practices God has forbidden.

 The high places - the hilltop altars where Israel has worshipped false gods since the beginning - continue under Ahaz.
 He sacrifices and burns incense in these places, and "under every green tree."
 The language suggests his idolatry is pervasive, visible, woven into the religious fabric of the nation.
 He is not hiding his apostasy; he is enshrining it.